marcohamersma/react-bem-helper/readme.md

 `react-bem-helper` allows you to write in a similar-ish DRY fashion, taking away some of the repetition and hopefully making it easier to scan.

 ## How does it work?
 A new helper instance is created with a an options object or a string representing the name of the component (`componentName`) in this example.
 The instantiated helper receives up to three arguments (element, modifiers, extra classes).
-When called, it generates a simple object with props that should be applied to the DOM element, for example ` { classNames: 'c-componentName' }`.
-As you can see, a `c-` prefix is automatically added, but this can be changed through an [options object](#preparing-the-helper).
+When called, it generates a simple object with props that should be applied to the DOM element, for example ` { classNames: 'componentName' }`.
+If you want, a prefix like `c-` can be automatically added by supplying an [options object](#preparing-the-helper).

 You can use the spread operator (`{...object}`) to apply the classes to the DOM element.
 Even though this is an ES6 feature, React compiles this to it's own ES5 compatible version.